This investigation is free and open to everyone.

 Master Intelligence Brief — EFTA Investigation

-Cross-thread synthesis of 5 investigation threads analyzing 7 primary source documents totaling ~500 pages from the EFTA corpus.
-Principal finding: the Epstein estate was a structurally integrated system aligning criminal exposure, financial incentives, governance authority, and witness control against disclosure.
+Cross-thread synthesis of 10 investigation threads analyzing 60+ primary source documents from the EFTA corpus.
+Principal finding: the Epstein estate was a structurally integrated system aligning criminal exposure, financial incentives, governance authority, and witness control against disclosure — supported by institutional banking, modeling pipeline trafficking, NPA immunity, and shell company infrastructure.

 Documents Reviewed